Wondering where to go for your summer vacation?

 3. Bountiful camping opportunities

-Late night fires, marshmallows on the end of a stick, and gazing at the stars under a moonlit sky… Need I say any more?
+Late-night fires, marshmallows on the end of a stick, and gazing at the stars under a moonlit sky… need we say more?

 Rondeau has over 300 centrally-located campsites, many with electricity.
 The campground is just a short walk away from the park’s beautiful sandy beaches.